- Diseases, Disorders & Conditions

 Continue your Wellness Plan by getting regular Chiropractic adjustments, massages, acupuncture treatments, and exercise according to your ability.

 If you are able to work or volunteer it is advantageous to work.
 You'll feel productive and this may help you to forget about your rear pain for a while.

 Hopefully, you are not in need of a back operation, if you are, then, please do what you must to GET WELL and try hard to remain positive!

-Remember, when you're suffering with Back PAIN it's important to Keep Moving about with a beneficial Healing Attitude to feel less pain.
-Build up your shoulder, neck and leg muscles with gentle weight bearing exercises.
+Remember, when you're suffering from Back PAIN it's important to Keep Moving about with a beneficial Healing Attitude to feel less pain.
+Build up your shoulder, neck and leg muscles with gentle weight-bearing exercises.